eqasim-org/ile-de-france/README.md

 to study the **spreading of diseases**, or the **placement of services** and facilities.

 The synthetic population for Île-de-France can be generated from scratch by everybody who has basic knowledge in using Python.
-Detailed [instructions on how to generate a synthetic population with this repository](docs/howto.md) are available.
+Detailed instructions on how to generate a synthetic population with this repository are available below.

 Although the synthetic population is independent of the downstream application or simulation tool, we provide the means to create an input population for the